Syed-Zaheerudeen/syed-zaheerudeen.github.io/README.md

-this is an try for my final year project. only home page is completed. the hyperLinks will not work right now.
+this is an try for my final year project. <br>
+only home page is completed. <br>
+the hyperLinks will not work right now.